dmilos/reflection/readme.md

   - No need to recompile or start some install process.
  - One file to include to start the fun
  - Strong type check
+ - Obey existing encapsulation
+ - No bloat of existing code

 Example: